KadTheHunter/CityPlans/README.md

 # CityPlans
-City Planning for Nebula Games
+City Planning for City Build 2 (Nebulian Wayland 8, Orionian Wayland 2, XOHR City...
+4?
+5?
+(XOHR was a mess anyway so whatever))

 Greetings life form!
-If you've found this file, congrats, and welcome to the headquarters of the team who's working on building Wayland City
+If you've found this file, congrats, and welcome to the headquarters of the team who's working on building the City

 # Collaboration
 If you want to help, open an issue titled "Write Access" and I'll see about adding you as a contributor/collaborator on this GitHub repo.
-I (Jes'kad), or Soap, will ask you some questions, and determine if you need/are allowed access to create, edit and add on to the files, or if we merely need to merge your ideas into the files ourselves.
+I (Jes'kad), will ask you some questions, and determine if you need/are allowed access to create, edit and add on to the files, or if we merely need to merge your ideas into the files ourselves.
+UPDATE: I'll be making Issue Templates soon for Write Access/Build Access requests and Idea submissions.
+Stay tuned y'all :D

 # In-Game Building
-If you want to apply to be a Builder, open an issue titled "Builder Access" and we will ask you some questions, and arrange a time to introduce you to the City itself.
-All Builders we hire MUST have GitHub and Discord, so they are able to see current project lists, update statuses as needed, and communicate with the Owners and Staff when needed.
-Please do not waste your and our time applying if you do not have both GitHub and Discord accounts.
+Previously we brought people on-board as they asked to be brought on, but now we're doing it different.
+Kaddi of course has access to the City, and is the main Builder.
+DRCH16 and WeatherNerd142 are pretty much second-in-command for the City.
+Enforcers have access but are asked not to build anything unless Kaddi approves it.
+Everyone else is hand picked.
+If you think you should be on the team, open an issue using the Build Access template, but please note: Kaddi is keeping the team to people he knows n trusts, and thus won't accept random people.

 # Collaborators:
-@LegoFan48737
-@Soap2953
+@KadTheHunter

 # Picture Template